karthik11135/zyra/README.md

 At its core, Zyra follows the same architecture as Git.

-1. Everything is stored in **objects**.
+1. Everything is stored in **objects** and are stored inside your .git folder.
 2. There are **four types of objects**:
    - **Blob** → Stores file contents.
    - **Tree** → Represents the entire working directory (contains items - leaves (blob or tree)).
      - Reference: `common/tree/tree_obj.py`
    - **Commit** → Represents a snapshot (tree's sha, parent’s sha, commit message, etc.).
    - **Tag** → Human-readable tags for objects.
-These are basically other names given to commits so that its easier to reference.
+These are basically other names given to commits so that its easier for reference.
 3. An **index file** is used for staging.
 The entire metadata is stored in this binary file
    - Reference: `/stage`